livingdocsIO/documentation/content/customising/server-configuration/_index.md

 #### Media Library (DAM)

-The Media Library impacts editor in four ways:
+The Media Library impacts editor in multiple ways:
-- You can pick images from the library which have been previously uploaded
+- You can pick images, videos, and files from the library which have been previously uploaded
-- You can see all the uploaded images and perform operations on them
+- You can see all the uploaded media and perform operations on them
-- You can edit the Metadata of images in a dedicated view, which is accessible over an image
+- You can edit the Metadata of media in a dedicated view, which is accessible over an image
-- You can enforce metadata on images before a user can upload them
+- You can enforce metadata on media before a user can upload them
-- Videos are supported

-{{< added-in release-2021-03 >}}
-- Customize indexing of metadata is supported
+- Customized indexing of metadata is supported

-{{< added-in release-2021-06 >}}
-- Files are supported (for example PDFs)
-- We now support the following configs: `mediaLibrary.images` `mediaLibrary.videos` `mediaLibrary.files` is now supported.
+We support the following configs: `mediaLibrary.images` `mediaLibrary.videos` `mediaLibrary.files`.
-_Before the release-2021-06 - those configs were stored on the top-level 'images', 'videos', 'files'_

 Below you see a full mediaLibrary config (with default values).
 ```js
 mediaLibrary: {